5 Phases to Heal UTIs Naturally

 Grapefruit Seed Extract: Grapefruit seed extract has been found to contain antibacterial properties that resemble synthetic antibacterial drugs.
 Its effects against a broad range of both gram-positive and gram-negative organisms are so potent that it decreased the growth of pathogenic organisms in urine like Staphylococcus aureus, P. aeruginosa, and Klebsiella species.
 The extract is shown to destroy pathogenic bacteria within 15 minutes of contact with a diluted solution.
 (5, 6)

-We use GI Regulator, which has therapeutic dosages of berberine, zinc and grapefruit seed extract within it.
+We use GI Clear, which has therapeutic dosages of berberine and other key herbs within it.
 We recommend 2 caps – every 2 waking hours until the infection is eradicated.

 4) Essential Oils